We are an interdisciplinary team using advanced electron and ion beam microscopy to characterize and manipulate matter down to the atomic scale.

 Image credits: Rachel Thayer and Frances Allen (UC Berkeley).

-(Top) Nanopillar with tip radius <10nm fabricated by focused helium ion beam-induced deposition from a tungsten precursor onto a specialized AFM microcantiveler.
+(Top) Nanopillar with tip radius <10nm fabricated by He-FIB-induced deposition from a tungsten precursor onto a specialized AFM microcantilever.

-(Bottom) Single frame from a movie of DNA in liquid scanned using such a custom AFM tip.
+(Bottom) Single frame from a movie of DNA in liquid scanned using our custom AFM tip.

 Image credits: Frances Allen and Bibiana Onoa (UC Berkeley).